pcuci/ranges/README.md

 **Extends RangeCollection**

-Manipulates a collection of half-open intervals, a set-based implementation.
+Manipulates a collection of half-open intervals by means of a set-based implementation.
+Projects the input ranges onto a set, then keeps track of in/out of interval state using two distinctly incrementing counters for each competing range

+If both or either of the ranges are "on" or "active" then conditionals are used to compose the resulting collection of ranges

+**Note**: the _union_ and _diff_ helper functions solve the general case of adding and subtracting two collections of half-open intervals, and not just adding or substracting one signle half-open interval from an input range.

 #### add